Sundaybrian/wissenpos/README.md

 -   git commit and git push heroku master
 -   additional trick if you want to push to master branch from another branch `git push <remote> <local branch name>:<remote branch to push into>`
 -   `heroku local web` test how your app looks like
+-   `heroku run npm run migrate` to run latest migrations on the db, use it if you are sure